 Rolling stock railway systems are usually fed from secured battery voltage (typically: 24V, 36V, 72V or 110V) or from the AC voltage supplied by a high-power auxiliary converter.
 However, when it is time to refurbish an old train, many peculiarities can arise.

-In this case our customer faced the need to feed an HVAC system (fans and compressors) with an atypical voltage line: 500Vdc +/-2%.
-The challenge consisted on designing a new versatile 3-phase inverter to be used in two independent subsystems: supplying power to 3.2kVA HVAC compressors and feeding impulsion AC fans.
-In both cases it had to be possible to trim the output voltage and frequency and, most important, the input had to be fed with 500Vdc.
+In this case, our customer faced the need to feed an HVAC system (fans and compressors) with an atypical voltage line: 500Vdc +/-2%.
+The challenge consisted of designing a new versatile 3-phase inverter to be used in two independent subsystems: supplying power to 3.2kVA HVAC compressors and feeding impulsion AC fans.
+In both cases, it had to be possible to trim the output voltage and frequency, and most important, the input had to be fed with 500Vdc.

 Powering The Challenge

 We designed a 3.2kVA railway inverter according to EN50155:2017 standard and with special design for enhanced life expectancy.
 The product featured a 500Vdc input and a configurable output voltage (from 200Vac to 460Vac and from 5Hz to 60Hz), remote controlling signals, alarms, soft-start ramps and RS-232 programming.
 Based on our experience in designing and manufacturing ruggedized 3-phase inverters, we were able to provide a custom product design meeting a tight schedule and reaching competitive NRE costs.